Calvert DeForest: Work with David Letterman

-In early 1982, DeForest was hired to appear on the new show Late Night with David Letterman.
+In early 1982, DeForest was hired to appear on the new NBC program Late Night with David Letterman.
 His late-blossoming television career began with a New York University student film project called King of the Zs, by future Letterman writers Stephen Winer and Karl Tiedemann, who brought him along when they joined the Late Night writing staff.
 The Associated Press noted: "DeForest's gnomish face was the first to greet viewers when Letterman's NBC show debuted on February 1, 1982, offering a parody of the prologue to the Boris Karloff film Frankenstein.
 'It was the greatest thing that had happened in my life,' he once said of his first Letterman appearance."

 On Late Night, DeForest played the role of Larry "Bud" Melman.
 Late Night talent coordinator Sandra Furton described him as a "mascot", but Melman had no real fixed or defined role on the show.
 He was simply an older, short, portly man with thick black-framed glasses who was seen relatively frequently, especially in the early years.
 In the first few years of the show, the Melman character was somewhat of an entrepreneur, appearing in ads for "Melman Bus Lines" as well as for "Mr. Larry's Toast On A Stick" ("Bread's answer to the Popsicle!").
-He was also ostensibly the producer of the show as the head of "Melman Productions", although this facet of the character was quickly dropped.
-The character's teenage son, Troy "Chipper" Melman (who rarely spoke, and usually just coughed uncontrollably) was seen occasionally alongside his father in various ads.
+He was also ostensibly the producer of the show as the head of "Melman Productions", although this facet of the character was soon dropped.

 Outside the pre-taped ads, Melman would sometimes be given odd chores to perform by Letterman, such as handing out hot towels to arrivals at the Port Authority Bus Terminal.
-At other times, Melman would give (pre-scripted) answers to unlikely audience questions, or appear at unexpected moments to heckle Letterman or the audience.
+At other times, Melman would give pre-scripted answers to unlikely audience questions, or appear unexpectedly to heckle Letterman or the audience.
 Melman also appeared numerous times as "Kenny The Gardener," offering dubious gardening advice to home viewers, followed by a song performed in a tuneless-but-enthusiastic style.
 Occasionally, Melman would just simply wander onto the stage during Letterman's monologue as if lost, then leave without saying anything.